9 Essential Apps for Nurse Practitioners

 Patients come in all shapes, sizes, and languages, making MediBabble a top pick among NP apps.
 Nurse practitioners can download this free app with Spanish already included, with French, Mandarin, Russian, German and other languages available for free download, as well.
 This translation tool of medical phrases is particularly useful in settings where interpreters are not always accessible.

 This all-inclusive resource offers drug look-up, including a drug-interaction checker, a disease and condition reference as well as image collectors, formulary info, procedural articles, and a medical calculator.
-The Medscape app includes evidence-based reviews of clinical presentations and treatment for more than 4,000 conditions and diseases.
+The Medscape app includes evidence-based reviews of clinical presentations and treatments for more than 4,000 conditions and diseases.
 Users can also choose from companion apps such as Medscape CME and the Medscape MedPulse News app.

 This classic resource is a complete medication reference with the latest pharmacology information, disease information, and more.
 Many nurse practitioners swear by Epcrotes' interaction checker and a pill identifier.
 Clinical practice guidelines for using medication in different patient populations help make this a popular NP app.
 It also covers allopathic and homeopathic medications and helps you select the best ICD-10 code for a given patient.